 • Ph.D. in Neuroscience, Biomedical Engineering, Cell Biology or related field, with a track record of productivity and innovation

-• Solid background and hands-on experience in electrophysiology, applied physics or optogenetics is a plus.
+• Solid background and hands-on experience in electrophysiology, in vivo imaging, biomedical engineering, or optogenetics.

 • Creative thinking skills, command of the neuroscience literature